 Danger to Humans

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.
-Off the coast of northern Australia, where the fishery is well-managed, the scalloped hammerhead is abundant.

 1. Head broadly arched and hammer-shaped and marked by a prominent indentation at midline (“scalloped”)